Writer and Artist in Brooklyn, NY

 I work with a team of writers, designers, photographers and historians that publishes oral histories.
 It's an exciting new venture that has allowed me to indulge in a passion for both storytelling and personal narratives.
 In addition I contribute to various print and online journals on political and social issues.

 I took up painting in 2018, and it has become an outlet through which I can reinterpret normative constructions and self.
 In particular I'm drawn to faces and figurative imagery.
 I completed a series of 50 portraits displayed as a 4 x 10 foot patchwork mural which commemorates the fiftieth anniversary of the Stonewall riots.
 Political activism has been a firmament in my life and informs my work.

-After graduating from college in my native North Carolina and grad school at the University of Chicago I worked as an investment banker.
+After graduating from college and graduate school I worked as an investment banker.
 Then a start-up entrepreneur.
 Then US politics- the second gay person in US history to run for the US Senate.

 I lectured on contemporary US politics as an adjunct professor- focusing on the corrosive influence of money in politics.
 News outlets CNBC, NPR, NBC, ABC, FOX, Channel One (Britain) and ORF (Austria) have featured me as a guest.